cj-mills/christianjmills/_posts/2021-2-1-Weekly-Recap.md

 I also got a bit sidetracked experimenting with customized model architectures.
 I still haven't found a model that generate consistently superior results across different styles.

 ## Preparing for Job Hunting

+Assuming that the pandemic doesn't mess things up too much, I should be finishing my degree this year.
+With that in mind, I've started learning about all the things that go into job hunting these days.
+I should probably start using social media platforms like LinkedIn and Twitter to "build my brand".
+It might also be a good idea to invest more time in making this blog look better.

 ## Links of the Week